Single-Head Attention in High Dimensions: A Theory of Generalization, Weights Spectra, and Scaling Laws: Setting and related works

 where $R(\bx_{\rm in}) \in \bbR^{T \times T}$ is a centered pre-activation matrix, and $\beta_0$ a softmax temperature possibly different from the learner's one $\beta$.
 We consider this model as we want to focus on the learnability of the token-to-token correlations exhibited by the output sequences.
 Concretely, we choose:

-where $S_0$ is the target function weight matrix of rank $m_0$.
-We denoted $\xi^\mu \in \bbR^{T \times T}$ to be a symmetric standard Gaussian noise $\xi_{ab} = \xi_{ba} \sim N(0,1)$ for all $1 \leq a \leq b \leq T$, $\mathbb{U}_T$ is the $T\times T$ matrix of all ones, and the normalization of the variance ensures that the signal-to-noise ratio is uniform across tokens.
+where $S_0$ is the target function weight matrix of rank $p_0$.
+We denoted $\xi^\mu \in \bbR^{T \times T}$ to be a symmetric standard Gaussian noise $\xi_{ab} = \xi_{ba} \sim N(0,1)$ for all $1 \leq a \leq b \leq T$, and the normalization of the variance ensures that the signal-to-noise ratio is uniform across tokens.
 The intuition behind Eq.~\eqref{eq:data2} is that the learning model is structurally limited to expressing models of attention that are bilinear in the input sequences: for this reason, we model all higher-order dependencies as (Gaussian) noise $\xi$.
-For the test set, we will consider samples distributed with the same distribution as the training set.
+For the test set, we consider samples distributed with the same distribution as the training set.

-\paragraph{High-dimensional limit.} A final ingredient to turn this setting into a model analyzable in a closed-form is the high-dimensional limit where the token embedding dimension $d \to \infty$, the number of samples $n$ scales quadratically with $d$, and the rank of the target function weights $m$ diverges proportionally to $d$, i.e. the joint limit $d,n,m \to +\infty$ with

-The quadratic sample complexity stems from the fact that, on the one hand, we seek a regime where the performance will change from trivially bad to perfect learning and, on the other hand, the number of degrees of freedom needed to determine the matrix $S_0$ is quadratic.
-We will further assume that in the same limit the empirical spectral density of $S_0$ (which may be either random or deterministic) converges to a limiting distribution $\mu_0$ with a finite first and second moment.
-When studying the limit of small target rank $\kappa_0 \to 0$, we will assume that the density of strictly positive eigenvalues of $S_0$ is bounded away from zero, and has bounded support.
-We note that the length of the sequence $T=\caO(1)$ is considered finite in our work in line with other works on sequence multi-index or attention-indexed models \cite{cuibehrens,troiani2025fundamental,boncoraglio2025bayes}.